IngridKJ/mpsa_newmark/README.md

 # mpsa_newmark
-This repository contains everything needed to run the simulation examples found in the MPSA-Newmark paper.
+This repository contains everything needed to reproduce the results found in the MPSA-Newmark paper.

 That includes:
 * Runscripts for the convergence and energy decay analyses.
 * Runscripts for all simulation examples.
-* Standardized model class setup for solving the elastic wave equation using PorePy (https://github.com/pmgbergen/porepy).
+* Standardized model class setup for solving the elastic wave equation using PorePy.
+  (https://github.com/pmgbergen/porepy).
 * Utility material which is used in the various simulations
 * Additional material: We have included runscripts for separate space and time